Wellbeing You | Outreach and events | Veterans Affairs

 Free

-Join the Military and Veteran Caregiver Network (MVCN) every Wednesday at 12:00 p.m.
-Central for 15 minutes of focused wellbeing practice to enhance your whole health.
+Join the Military and Veteran Caregiver Network (MVCN) for 15 minutes of focused wellbeing practice to enhance your whole health.
 This free event is open to military and Veteran caregivers of all eras.
-Wellbeing YOU is hosted using Zoom video, so caregivers are able to interact face to face using a computer or mobile device.
+Wellbeing You is hosted using Zoom video, so caregivers are able to interact face to face using a computer or mobile device.
 The groups are flexible and informal.
 Feel free to join when you are able, even if you can only attend part of the session.

 Please save your confirmation email as it contains information to join the Zoom group.See more events